chicolucio/chicolucio.github.io/_portfolio/2022-06-project_churn_prediction.md

 position: 1
 period: June 2022
 toc: true
+mathjax: true
 header:
   image: https://github.com/Ciencia-Programada/articles-images/blob/master/churn/churn-prediction-article-banner.jpg?raw=true
   og_image: https://github.com/Ciencia-Programada/articles-images/blob/master/churn/1.jpg?raw=true
 description: |
   Churn is a measure of how many customers stop using a service or product, often evaluated for a specific period of time.
-One of the biggest difficulties in telecommunication industry is to retain the customers and prevent the churn.
 In this study, a churn level prediction process is carried out using machine learning.
 A dataset with over 7000 customers of a telecom company is used.
 An action plan for the company is designed based on the results.
 ---

 ## Abstract